hadley/recipes/recipes/main-vegetarian/corn-fritters.md

----
-name: Corn Fritters
+# Corn Fritters
-source: Meals Without Meat A & S Holst
+From: Meals Without Meat A & S Holst
-comments: For a tasty and quick meal at short notice.
----

 * For 2 large servings
 * 1 egg